 The best practice for most users is to encrypt all of their emails as a matter of course.
 If you encrypt only the email messages that contain sensitive information, this raises a flag to hackers.
 It can highlight the messages that are most likely to contain valuable, sensitive information – the very information you’re trying to prevent outsiders from gaining access to in the first place.

 Instead, it’s best to encrypt everything.
-Decrypting thousands of email messages one by one in the hope that one of them contains sensitive information is a daunting and tedious task, and even the most dedicated hackers may feel is not worth the effort.
+Decrypting thousands of email messages one by one in the hope that one of them contains sensitive information is a daunting and tedious task, and even the most dedicated hackers may feel it is not worth the effort.

 When it comes to implementing this encryption, users have a variety of options.
 But one has become the standard way to encrypt emails: TLS.
 So let’s take a look at how that system works.

-How TLS Works
+How TLS encryption works

 TLS is most familiar to users for its ability to ensure secure browsing – indicated by the padlock icon in a browser’s address bar for those sites that use the system.
 Implementing TLS on websites is now standard practice, and has many benefits beyond enhanced security, such as increasing search engine traffic and preventing session hijacking.
-That’s why, at Zoho, we use TLS to ensure account security.

 The applications of TLS don't stop there, though.
 The system can (and indeed should) also be used for other web applications such as protecting your emails, file transfers, video/audio conferencing, instant messaging and voice-over-IP, as well as internet services such as DNS and NTP.